|

 No-Hit Notes for Citizens Bank Park:

-No no-hitter has been thrown here during the regular season.
-Halladay's took place in the Division Series playoffs and was just the second in baseball post-season history following Don Larsen's perfect game at the old Yankee Stadium in 1956.
+Roy Halladay's no-hitter happened in the Division Series playoffs and was just the second in baseball post-season history following Don Larsen's perfect game at the old Yankee Stadium in 1956.

 |